memo33/sc4pac/docs/metadata.md

 A `description` may consist of several paragraphs of contextual information (it should not repeat the `summary`).

 You should also inform about possible `conflicts`.
+(If there are none, leave out this field.)

 Moreover, you can add a `warning` message that is displayed during the installation process.
 This should be used sparingly, for example in case a user has to take action before installing the package.